 With that comes the responsibility of tracking said leaves properly.
 If the company falls under government assistance criteria, they may also need to track emergency leave and sick leaves.

-But, leaves for remote teams are different than leaves for regular, physical teams.
+But leave tracking for remote teams are different than leaves for regular, physical teams.
 For instance, a recent PTO curveball requires leaves related to COVID-19 to be tracked separately in compliance with local, state, and federal governance.

 Companies are doing everything in their power to keep efficiency at an all-time high despite the limitations.
 In a time like this, ignoring leave management is a certified death wish for any organization.